 Some drugs are toxic.

-Entheogens however, are non-toxic partly because they have no detrimental effects upon the human body and can pass from our system within minutes.
+Entheogens however, are non-toxic and have no detrimental effects upon the human body, passing from our system within minutes.
 They are often used in religious, shamanic or spiritual contexts.
 The word entheogen takes its origins from the Greek word entheos, which means ‘full of the god,’ and genesthai, which means ‘to come into being.’

 Entheogens are usually derived from plant sources and have been used in a variety of religious ceremonies.
 Throughout history, they have been employed all over the world by religious cultures.
 Entheogens are very different from pleasure drugs, which tend to stimulate the lower chakras of procreation and willpower.